cardwing/Codes-for-Lane-Detection/README.md

 - [ ] using multiple GPUs
 - [ ] clean the codes and make them reproducible

+Observations:

+FP is big.
+The output of the lane existence prediction branch is always `(1, 1, 1, 1)`.

 Notes:

 Please go to the [Tensorflow-SCNN](https://github.com/cardwing/Codes-for-Lane-Detection/tree/master/Tensorflow-SCNN) repo to see detailed instructions.